RalphAhhi/legalsight-speech-app/README.md

 * Docker
 * Maven

-Steps:
+Steps for database setup:
  * Navigate to project > setup > database on terminal
  * Execute "sh start-database.sh"
  * This will start your postrgre database in docker

+Steps for running application locally:
  * Navigate to project root directory
  * Execute "mvn spring-boot:run"
  * This will start the application and you can access the API endpoints.

+Steps for running application on docker
+ * Should first execute the database setup
+ * Navigate to project root directory
+ * Execute "sh start-docker.sh"

 Notes:
 To setup sample data on startup, set legal-speech.initial-data.enabled to true on application.yml

-### Documentation:
+### API Documentation:
-Swagger is use api documentation.
+Swagger is used for api documentation.
 Access http://localhost:8080/swagger-ui/index.html after application is running

 # SAMPLES